mikewlange/35SearchesInC/README.md

 # Motekim-Search [![Build Status](https://travis-ci.org/mikewlange/35-Super-Fast-Search-Algorithms.svg?branch=master)](https://travis-ci.org/mikewlange/35-Super-Fast-Search-Algorithms)

-All funtion written in c and wrapped in swift.
+All funtions written in c and wrapped in swift.
+Build in xcode if you wish.

 The Algorithms: